 Type 2 Diabetes.
 Type 2 diabetes is different than Type 1 diabetes in that it begins with a gradual decrease in the body's ability to respond to insulin (a condition known as "Insulin Resistance"), rather than an abrupt stoppage of actual insulin production.
 Insulin resistance occurs when the body is repeatedly subjected to high levels of insulin in the blood stream.
 After a while the cells do not respond as vigorously to insulin as they once would.
 At this point it takes a higher level of insulin to get the same amount of glucose into the cells.
 This can be thought of a little like "the boy who cried wolf."
 Initially, every time the boy cried out everyone came running quickly and efficiently.
 However, after running to the child multiple times and finding him completely safe the villagers stopped responding to his calls.
 Only after the disease has progressed does actual insulin production start to decrease.
 Though the mechanisms causing Type 1 and Type 2 diabetes are different, the net results are identical; blood glucose levels stay higher than normal and dangerous Hyperglycemia (high blood sugar) can result.
 Type 2 diabetes, which is linked to obesity and poor lifestyle choices and which often begins in adulthood, is far more common than Type 1 diabetes.
 It accounts for some 90 to 95% of diabetes cases.
 It is so common in fact that it has been given the label "epidemic" by the Centers for Disease Control and Prevention.
 The illness can often be controlled or even in some cases eliminated through careful attention to weight loss, healthy diet and other lifestyle modifications.

 In many cases, Type 2 diabetes is preceded by a condition called Pre-Diabetes, which occurs when blood sugar levels are often measurably above normal but not yet in the diabetic range.
-The American Diabetic Association believes that there are roughly 57 million Americans with pre-diabetes (CDC, 2008).
+The American Diabetes Association states that there are millions of Americans with pre-diabetes.
 Pre-diabetes, and Type 2 diabetes itself are considered to be "lifestyle" illnesses, in that they are associated with unhealthy lifestyle practices such as eating fatty, high-sugar diets, and failing to get regular exercise.
 With even modest exercise and diet reform, pre-diabetes can often be reversed.